Mitsubishi Ki-46: Surviving aircraft

 The only complete survivor is a Ki-46-III Army Type 100 example, that is part of the collection of the Royal Air Force Museum in the United Kingdom.
 Built around 1943, it was part of the 81st Sentai, 3rd Chutai IJAAF.
 This unit had detachments deployed across the South West Pacific.

 In late 1945, Japanese Surrendered Personnel at Kuruan Airfield in British Malaya were ordered to restore two Ki-46's at the base to airworthy condition for the Allied Technical Air Intelligence Unit.
 They managed this with one aircraft, and it was flown to Seletar, Singapore by a Japanese pilot in early 1946.
 It made a number of flights with Japanese pilots and was selected for museum preservation.
 It was shipped to the United Kingdom in mid-1946.

 It became part of the RAF St Athan collection of historic aircraft, before moving to the Royal Air Force Museum Cosford in 1989.

 Ownership was transferred from the Ministry of Defence to the RAF Museum in 1998 and the aircraft remained on display at Cosford until 2022, when it was moved to the RAF Museum Hendon.

-Wreckage of a Ki-46-II, abandoned at Jacquinot Bay Airfield, was recovered in 2003.
+Wreckage of a Ki-46-II, abandoned at Jacquinot Bay Airfield in New Britain, was recovered in 2003.